helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

   - File server
   - Cannot be a boot volume
 - Magnetic (Standard)
   - Lowest cost per GB of all EBS volume types that is bootable.
-Magnetic volumes are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important
+Magnetic volumes are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important.
+This is legacy now!

 ## Let's get our hands dirty!
 Launch an EC2 instance lab!